cooneyde/BrewDogChallenge/README.md

 1. **Beer Lister**: Currently, the landing page displays all beers returned from the GET beers API.
 This will become a performance issue when the list numbers in hundreds.
 Due to available time, I did not prioritise the creation of an infinity scroll or a "more" button.

+1. **Error handling**:I did not have time to complete an error handling implementation to inform the user when an API call fails.
+If there was this would take the form of a dialog box on the beer lister and beer details page instead of what is rendered on success.

 ## Dependencies
 All project dependencies are listed in the package.json.
 No additional dependencies outside Angular and Rxjs were used here.